macbuse/macbuse.github.io/FN_ANAL/index.md

 ## Evaluation

-I have to check this but there will be three short **devoir maisons**.
+I have to check this but there will be three short DM (typiquement 1 exo dans une feuille de TD).

+- 5/2
+-
+-

 ---